Apache Kafka® cluster mirroring

 - Subnet.

-- Security group and the rule required to connect to a Managed Service for Apache Kafka® cluster.
+- Security group and the rule required for connecting to the Managed Service for Apache Kafka® cluster.

 - Managed Service for Apache Kafka® source cluster with public access from the internet.